CodeChallengesInc/Gaster/README.md

 N/A

 Response:
-- gameId (string)
+- gameId (guid string)

 Notes:
 Creates a new game.
-The gameId can be used to retrieve the current state of the game
+The gameId can be used to retrieve the current state of the game. gameIds only become invalid after DELETE has been called on it.
+Games automatically start after this endpoint has been called

 DELETE:

 Request:
-- gameId (string)
+- gameId (guid string)

 Response:
 N/A

 Notes:
-Used to stop a game currently in progress
+Used to stop and delete a game currently in progress.
+Subsequent GETs to the game endpoint will fail for the given gameId.

-### test
+### **test**

 POST: